 We acknowledge that this adventure is located on Yuin and Bidawal Nations, the traditional Countries of the Yuin and Bidawal people who have occupied and cared for these lands and waters for thousands of years.
 We pay our respects to them as the Traditional Custodians and recognise that sovereignty was never ceded.

 - An abundance of wildlife – whales, dolphins, birds, snakes, fish

-Even at only 55km in length, this incredible walk from Merrica River to Mallacoota traverses some of the most scenic coastline that Victoria and NSW have to offer.
-It is easily achievable in three days but, if you have the time, making the trip over four days will reward you with a better chance to really explore this beautiful wilderness area.
+Even at just 55km in length, the incredible Nadgee Wilderness Walk from Merrica River to Mallacoota traverses some of the most scenic coastlines that VIC and NSW have to offer.
+It’s easily achievable in three days but, if you have the time, making the trip over four days will reward you with a better chance to really explore the beautiful Nadgee Wilderness.

 The next day will take you through flowering heathlands of the Nadgee Nature Reserve, over rolling hills overlooking the deep blue waters of the Pacific Ocean and down to the impressive sand dunes of Cape Howe on the state border.

 Day 3 – Cape Howe to Lake Barracoota